 ASABE Student Chapter

-Food and Bioproducts Engineering Organization: TAPPI Student Chapter
+Food and Bioproducts Engineering Organization (FaBEO): TAPPI Student Chapter

 TAPPI (Technical Association of the Pulp and Paper Industry) fosters interaction between bioproducts engineering students, builds relationships with industry connections, and offers an opportunity to participate in national events, student newsletters, and other outreach activities.
 The Food and Bioproducts Engineering Organization is the student chapter of TAPPI and PIMA.
 For more information, contact TAPPI faculty advisor Ulrike Tschirner.